‘Don’t give up your day job.’

 I can imagine some of you cringing right now.

 Treating your writing like a business can feel disheartening for some creative types.
 We have this view of writing as a dreamy creative experience.
 We don’t want to sully it with talk of business and money.

 But by changing my mindset, I've been able to continue earning enough money through my writing to live in that dreamy creative world all day, every day (that's before the four-year-old comes home from school and all hell breaks loose!).

 So how can you start changing your mindset?
 Here are some tips:

 1) Don't waste time

 When my latest novel The Lost Sister winged its way to my editor, I took a break.
 But then I was back on it, working on my author brand.
 You need to do the same.
 Don't sit around doing nothing when you’re waiting on feedback from your editor and / or agent.
 Take a break and recharge for sure.
 But do not stagnate.
 Instead, make plans and take responsibility for your author brand.
 Engage with your readers.
 Plan a marketing strategy for the launch of your next book.
 Network.
 Check your finances.
-I'll be sharing some tips on what you can do during these 'down times' over the coming weeks and months with my patrons.
-Find out how to become a patron by clicking here.

 2) Shrug off your Grateful Sap persona when liaising with your publisher